DavidPareti/Orders-News_Wanu-app/README.md

 # My Wanu app components
-Wanu is a progressive web app that I, and three of my classmates, create for a Mohole school project, I take care of the orders (ordini) section and the news section.
+Wanu is a progressive web app that I, and three of my classmates, create for a Mohole school project, I have took care of the Orders (ordini) section and the News section.

 Find the complete app here: https://scuola.mohole.it
 ## Orders (ordini)

-I create four components for the creation of the orders section:
+For the creation of the orders section I have created four components:
 * OrdersList.js
 * Total.js
 * Textarea.js
 * ButtonCS.js

-I import the first three (OrdersList.js, Total.js and Textarea.js) into Orders.js and the last one (ButtonCS.js) in Textarea.js.
+I have imported the first three (OrdersList.js, Total.js and Textarea.js) into Orders.js and the last one (ButtonCS.js) in Textarea.js.

 Below I put two example screenshot.